 The Jovo Command Line Tools (see the GitHub repository) offer a great starting point for your voice application, as it makes it easy to create new projects from templates.

 This should be downloaded and installed now (see our documentation for more information like technical requirements).
-After the installation, you can test if everything worked with the following command:
+After the installation, you can test if everything worked with the following command, which should return the current version of the CLI:

 Let's create a new project.
 You can see from the feature above that it's possible to create new projects with this command (the "helloworld" template is the default template and will clone our Jovo Sample App into the specified directory):